 AB Analysis Tool

-This tool compares the percentage change in a performance measure to the same measure either over the same time period one year earlier (controlling for possible seasonal effects), or a user specified time period, for two different groups (a treatment group and control group).
+Use AB Analysis to compare the percentage change in a performance measure to the same measure either over the same time period one year earlier (controlling for possible seasonal effects) or a user-specified time period, for two different groups (a treatment group and control group).
 The test performed to make the comparison is Welch's two sample t-test*.

 Since the measures can involve using over a year's worth of historic data, it is important to have sufficient historic data available that is prior to the start of the test.
-If this condition is not met, then an error will occur.
+If this condition is not met, then an error occurs.

 This tool uses the R tool.
 Go to Options > Download Predictive Tools and sign in to the Alteryx Downloads and Licenses portal to install R and the packages used by the R Tool.
 See Download and Use Predictive Tools.